Burry/Organizr-Plex-Theme/README.md

 ## Usage

-- [Download](https://github.com/Burry/organizr-v2-plex-theme/archive/master.zip) the stylesheets from [`/css`](https://github.com/Burry/organizr-v2-plex-theme/tree/master/css) to Organizr's `/css/themes` directory.
+- [<b style="color: #CC7B19; font-family: 'Open Sans'">Download Plex Theme</b>](https://raw.githubusercontent.com/Burry/organizr-v2-plex-theme/master/css/Plex.css) to Organizr's `/css/themes` directory.
-- Open Organizr Settings > Customize > Appearance > Colors & Themes, and select "Plex" or "Plex Blur" from the theme dropdown input.
+- Open Organizr Settings > Customize > Appearance > Colors & Themes, and select "Plex" from the theme dropdown input.
 - Open Organizr's `/js/custom.min.js`, search for the string `h=40`, and change it to `h=60` so that `iframe`s compensate for Plex Theme's increased nav bar padding.
-- To ensure that notifications display as intended, keep the default notification type in Organizr Settings > Customize > Appearance > Notifications as "Izi."
+- To ensure that notifications display as intended, keep the default notification style setting "Izi" under Organizr Settings > Customize > Appearance > Notifications.
-- *Optional*: Copy the contents of the [`/images`](https://github.com/Burry/organizr-v2-plex-theme/tree/master/images) folder from Plex Theme's repository to Organizr's `/plugins/images/` directory.
+- *Optional*: Copy the contents of [Plex Theme's `/images`](https://github.com/Burry/organizr-v2-plex-theme/tree/master/images) to Organizr's `/plugins/images/` directory.
 Plex Theme links to some assets hosted on its remote repository, but other images called in Organizr's page markup must be placed in the local installation.

-### Blur Effect

-[<b style="color: #CC7B19; font-family: 'Open Sans'">Plex Theme</b>](https://raw.githubusercontent.com/Burry/organizr-v2-plex-theme/master/css/Plex.css) should look good across all major browsers, but it forgoes experimental an background blur effect in favor of darker backgrounds.
-If your Organizr users are using Safari or another browser that currently supports [`backdrop-filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter), try out [<b style="color: #CC7B19; font-family: 'Open Sans'">Plex Blur Theme</b>](https://raw.githubusercontent.com/Burry/organizr-v2-plex-theme/master/css/Plex%20Blur.css).
-Chrome has limited support for `backdrop-filter` effects, but only if Experimental Web Platform Features are enabled in [chrome://flags](chrome://flags).

 ### Remove Login Chrome